Snowwy1337/Vichy-DiscordTokenGen-Leak-Full-Source/README.md

 # Vichy-DiscordTokenGen-Leak

+Credits to vichy for making it, and then leaking it himself, then taking the leak down...
+I removed auth, ur gonna need to fix the rest urself

 Words from Vichy himself before he took it down:
 Enjoy skid.
 Another time when Discord and HCaptcha are getting rect by kid (like me), million $ compagny can't match SAME motionData as spammer.